JimSchofield/blogli/README.md

   }
 }
 ```

+All paths are relative to where you run blogli with the exception of `targetAssetsDir`.  `targetAssetsDir` is relative to `targetDir`, so that the assets path can be used directly in linking css, js, or other assets in the rendered html.

 ### Commands
 Until this project is put on npm, clone to your computer and install/link by running `npm install` and `npm link`